ricardobna/docs/Tutorials/gettingstarted/Step05.rst

        EditableStyle styleActive = css.getSelectorStyle(new AndCombinator(imageButton, activeSelector));
        styleActive.setColor(Colors.RED);

-- Instead of directly instantiating classSelector in the get selector style, The ClassSelector has been exposed to be combined with the ButtonActive selector
+- Instead of directly instantiating classSelector in the get selector style, the ClassSelector has been exposed to be combined with the ButtonActive selector

     |image1|